observablehq/framework/docs/javascript/inputs.md

 const columns = olympians.columns.slice(1, -1); // hide the id and info column to simplify
 ```

-Now let’s wire up our data to a Search box.
-Type whatever you want into the box and search will find matching rows in the data which we can then pipe to a Table below.
+Now let’s wire up our data to a search input.
+Type whatever you want into the box and search will find matching rows in the data which we can then use in a table below.

 A few examples to try: **[mal]** will match *sex* = male, but also names that start with “mal”, such as Anna Malova; **[1986]** will match anyone born in 1986 (and a few other results); **[USA gym]** will match USA’s gymnastics team.
 Each space-separated term in your query is prefix-matched against all columns in the data.